mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 # Why Toolpad?

-<p class="description">Explains our motivation for building Toolpad, where it differs from other tools and how it could be useful to you.</p>
+<p class="description">Learn how Toolpad approaches building internal tools, and how it can be useful to you.</p>

 ## TL;DR

-- **Higher-level API** .
+- **Higher-level API**.
 Toolpad operates at a higher abstraction level than Material UI.
 It sets healthy UI constraints that prevent common pitfalls and anti-patterns
 - **Drag-and-drop builder**.
 Toolpad comes with a drag-and-drop builder to simplify UI building.
 The Drag-and-drop state is persisted in a yaml file so you can fully control the visual output with code
 - **Less boilerplate** so you can focus on the important parts of the app
 - **Run alongside existing code**.
 It integrates well with your existing code.
 You can use your database models, client libraries, secrets, and bespoke components directly